Toloka/docs/en/guide/concepts/train.md

 - Didn't complete any tasks linked to the training during this period.

-If their skill expires, your users need to complete the training again.
+If their skill expires, your Tolokers need to complete the training again.

 {% endcut %}